Great Barrier Island

 Great Barrier Island (Aotea) lies in the outer Hauraki Gulf, New Zealand, 100 km north-east of central Auckland.
-With an area of 285 km2 it is the sixth-largest island of New Zealand and fourth-largest in the main chain.
+With an area of 285 km2 it is the sixth-largest island of New Zealand.
 Its highest point, Mount Hobson, is 627 m above sea level.
 The local authority is the Auckland Council.

 The island was initially exploited for its minerals and kauri trees and saw only limited agriculture.
 In 2013, it was inhabited by 939 people, mostly living from farming and tourism and all living off-the-grid.
 The majority of the island (around 60% of the total area) is administered as a nature reserve by the Department of Conservation.
 The island atmosphere is sometimes described as being "life in New Zealand many decades back".

 Etymology

 The Māori name of the island is Aotea.
 It received its English name from Captain Cook because it acts as a barrier between the Pacific Ocean and the Hauraki Gulf.
 Entrance to the Hauraki Gulf is via two channels, one on each side of the island.
 Colville Channel separates the southernmost point, Cape Barrier, from Cape Colville at the northern tip of the Coromandel Peninsula to the south, Cradock Channel from the smaller Little Barrier Island to the west.
 The island protects the Hauraki Gulf from the ocean surface waves and the currents of the South Pacific Gyre.
 It is not a sandbar barrier, often defined as the correct use of the term.
 The island's English name stems from its location on the outskirts of the Hauraki Gulf.